ZhgChg.Li

 env:

-# Test plan, run all or just unit tests
+# Test plan: run all or only unit tests

-# If triggered by a PR, use run_unit_tests; otherwise, check the value of inputs.TEST_LANE, default is run_all_tests
+# If triggered by PR, use run_unit_tests; otherwise use inputs.TEST_LANE or default run_all_tests

 DEVELOPER_DIR: "/Applications/Xcode_${{ steps.read_xcode_version.outputs.xcode_version }}.app/Contents/Developer"